Optimist-Prime/UDACITY_PRJ_1/README.md

 ## Dataset<a name="dataset"></a>

-The dataset can be found [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
+The dataset can be found [here](https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
+Must give credit to Kagle for the data.
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset).
 Otherwise, feel free to use the code here as you would like!